 I invite you to look around.
 Tell me, which do you see more of, mediocrity or excellence?
 Now, ask yourself this, “which do I want to be, mediocre or outstanding?”

-What are your personal expectations?
+What are your personal development expectations?

 It’s not really important what others expect from you.
 What really matters is what you expect from yourself.
 Personal development is, after all, a personal pursuit.
 For some people such a pursuit is just not worth the effort.
 That’s fine, because life is not a contest.

 Others, myself included, expect much more of themselves.
 For people like us, the whole point of the “school of life,” is to learn how to be the best possible version of ourselves.
 Not that anyone will actually achieve excellence in the ultimate sense.
-Rather, it’s the process of continued personal development that we seek.
+Rather, it’s the process of continued personal development and growth that we seek.
 It’s about the journey.
 Is that how you feel?

 Are you on a personal development quest?